Top 5 This Week

 1. London

-The capital is the obvious starting point — a city of 9 million people that somehow manages to feel both enormously international and quintessentially English at the same time.
+The capital is the obvious starting point — a city of nine million people that somehow manages to feel both enormously international and quintessentially English at the same time.
 The museums (British Museum, Natural History Museum, Tate Modern, National Gallery) are world-class and almost entirely free.
 The parks (Hyde Park, Regent’s Park, Hampstead Heath) are extraordinary.
 The food scene has evolved beyond all recognition in the past two decades, and the theatre scene remains the best in the world outside Broadway — and in many ways better.
-Allow at least four or five days and explore beyond the tourist center.
+Allow at least four or five days and explore beyond the tourist centre.

 2. Edinburgh, Scotland

-Edinburgh is one of the most dramatically beautiful cities in Europe.
+Edinburgh ranks among the most dramatically beautiful cities in Europe.
 The medieval Old Town, perched on a volcanic ridge above the New Town’s Georgian elegance, creates a skyline that’s unlike any other in Britain.
 Edinburgh Castle dominates from above; the Royal Mile drops steeply to the Palace of Holyroodhouse below.
 The city is walkable, the food has improved enormously in recent years (particularly at the top end — Restaurant Martin Wishart holds a Michelin star), and the August Edinburgh Festival (encompassing the Fringe, the International Festival, and the Military Tattoo) is the world’s largest arts festival.

 Edinburgh Castle, Scotland — the medieval fortress atop the volcanic rock has dominated this skyline for centuries